MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ## Makers run pre-configured pipelines

-- Once pipelines are in place, makers can initiate in-product deployments with a just few clicks.
-  - They do so directly within their development environment(s).
+Once pipelines are in place, makers can initiate in-product deployments with a just few clicks.
+They do so directly within their development environment(s).
+Other benefits to makers include:
 - No prior knowledge of ALM processes or systems required.
 Citizen developers often view pipelines as a guided change management process.
 - Solution deployments are pre-validated against the target environment to prevent mistakes and improve success rates.
   - For example, missing dependencies and other issues are detected before deployment and makers are immediately guided to take the appropriate action.